 By the time we finished taking photographs, we all were really hungry and we still had one stop to make before lunch.

 On the Kargil -Padum road, just a few kilometres before Sanku the Suru river takes an impressive turn.
-Here in the field by the side of road In the village of Skimertse, on a private property is a 13-14 century petroglyph of Buddha that is unlike any other in the entire region.
+Here in the field by the side of road In the village of Skimertse, on a private property is a 13-14 century carving of Buddha that is unlike any other in the entire region.
 Etched in low relief, it is a representation of the feminine looking Avalokitesvara, flanked by Apsaras on either side.
-These are more stylised petroglyphs and have elements that are not seen elsewhere.
+These are more stylised carvings and have elements that are not seen elsewhere.
 There is a depiction of a warhorse, some disciples, stupa, and an undecipherable script.
 The Avalokiteshvara has six arms but what they are holding is unclear, although it seems that one of the left arms holds a water pot.
 There is a stupa etched at the bottom of the slab, but that looks relatively recent as it has not weathered to the extent that the rest of the rock-relief has.

 The Stone is lying next to the road, in someone’s field and it seems it got uncovered as a result of a rock fall.
 It is under no protection and perhaps very few know about it.